 Property Description collectionEnabled This property will determine whether activity information is collected when the server is initially started.
-This value can be changed at runtime using the ActivityCollector MBean (see the chapter on Managing the Infrastructure).
-ActivityServerLogger.activityListQueueSize This property defines the queue size for pending activity lists, that are awaiting being reported to the Activity Server.
+This value can be changed at runtime using the ActivityCollector MBean (see the chapter on Managing the Infrastructure ).
+ActivityServerLogger.maxThreads This property is an integer that represents the maximum number of threads that should be used to report activity events to the server (whether remote or embedded).